 SOARING U.S. PRODUCTION

 Crude inventories in the United States fell by 10.3 million barrels in the week ended May 16, with stocks at the Cushing, Oklahoma, delivery hub falling by 261,000 barrels according to the API data.
-In comparison, a Reuters poll of analysts had shown expectations that stockpiles likely rose by 800,000 barrels to their highest in more than 20 years.
+A Reuters poll of analysts had shown expectations that stockpiles likely rose last week by 800,000 barrels to their highest in more than 20 years.